ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 ---

 Sc-templates is a very powerful mechanism to work with semantic network (graph).
 You can generate and search any constructions using sc-templates.
-In the follow picture sc-template and isomorphic sc-construction are shown.
+In the following picture the sc-template and the isomorphic sc-construction are shown.

 <scg src="../images/templates/template_example_1.gwf"></scg>